hellcatz/verusProxy/README.md

       "port" : 3956
     },

-Optionally, add the wallet and password parameters as needed
+Optionally, you may force all miners to use the specified proxy wallet and password.
+By default it will use authorization from miner.

     "wallet": "WALLET_ADDRESS",
     "password": "x"